saefstroem/ProxifyAPI/README.md

-# ProxifyAPI
+# swaplens-api
- A rust application useful for when you want to proxy multiple API calls.
+ An exchange aggregator API